Androz2091/discord-giveaways/README.md

 ### 🇫🇷 Translation

-You can also pass a `messages` parameter for `launch()` function, if you want to translate the bot text :
+You can also pass a `messages` parameter for `start()` function, if you want to translate the bot text :

 * **options.messages.giveaway**: the message that will be displayed above the embeds
 * **options.messages.giveawayEnded**: the message that will be displayed above the embeds when the giveaway is terminated